1 Incredible Party

 FRIDAY // January 18, 2019

-- 5:00 pm – The Michael Foster Project will Second Line from The River Center to The Hilton
+- 5:00 pm – The Michael Foster Project will Second Line around Expo inside Raising Canes The River Center followed by a short set.

 SATURDAY @ THE FINISH FEST // January 19, 2019